techthoughts2/pwshPlaces/docs/Invoke-BingGeoCode.md

 ```

 ## DESCRIPTION
-Geocoding is the process of converting addresses (like "1600 Amphitheatre Parkway, Mountain View, CA") into geographic coordinates.
+Invoke-BingGeoCode performs geocoding by converting addresses into geographic coordinates
-This function can take in an address and return coordinate information.
-You can also provide coordinates to return multiple nearby address results.
+(latitude and longitude) and reverse geocoding by turning coordinates into human-readable addresses.
+This function is ideal for applications needing to translate address data into geographic locations
+or retrieve address information from coordinate points.

 ## EXAMPLES